mathilde-veron/attention-modulation-zero-dst/README.md

 # Attention Modulation for Zero-Shot Cross-Domain Dialogue State Tracking
-Companion repository for the paper "Attention Modulation for Zero-Shot Cross-Domain Dialogue State Tracking".
+Companion repository for the paper [Attention Modulation for Zero-Shot Cross-Domain Dialogue State Tracking](https://aclanthology.org/2022.codi-1.11/).

 This project contains all the scripts and information needed to reproduce the experiments presented in the paper.